Boise Bankruptcy Lawyer

 There are some things that you cannot get rid of through bankruptcy.
 The most notable are almost all student loans, taxes, and child support.

-Is Chapter 13 right for you?
+Chapter 13 Bankruptcy right for you?

-Chapter 13 is mainly for individuals that want to apply for bankruptcy protections, but make more than the median income for their household size.
+Chapter 13 bankruptcy is mainly for individuals that want to apply for bankruptcy protections, but make more than the median income for their household size.
 There are some benefits to filing for a chapter 13, but it does take longer to get a discharge, and you are left with little disposable income as the bankruptcy court essentially takes control of all of your finances through its mandatory, ordered repayment plan.

 Idaho Bankruptcy Firm is a small law firm with experienced bankruptcy lawyers ready to serve you today.
+We are members of the bankruptcy section of the Idaho State Bar.